quicwg/multipath/draft-ietf-quic-multipath.md

 # New Frames {#frames}

-All the new frames MUST only be sent in 1-RTT packet.
+All the new frames MUST only be sent in 1-RTT packet, and MUST NOT use other encryption levels.

-If an endpoint receives a multipath-specific frame in a different packet type, it MUST close the connection with an error of type FRAME_ENCODING_ERROR.
+If an endpoint receives multipath-specific frames from packets of other encryption levels, it MUST return MP_PROTOCOL_VIOLATION as a connection error and close the connection.

 All multipath-specific frames relate to a Destination Connection ID sequence number.
 If an endpoint receives a Destination Connection ID